There have been claims for many years about paedophiles in powerful places and establishment attempts to cover-up their actions.

 In an interview with the Daily Express in 1983, Mr Dickens said he had eight names of "really important, public figures" he was going to expose.

-Lord Brittan says he received a "substantial bundle of papers" from Mr Dickens and asked his Home Office officials to report back to him if "action needed to be taken".
-Lord Brittan says any suggestion he acted inappropriately is "wholly without foundation".
+Lord Brittan, who died on 22 January this year, said he received a "substantial bundle of papers" from Mr Dickens and asked his Home Office officials to report back to him if "action needed to be taken".
+He had said any suggestion he acted inappropriately was "wholly without foundation".

 The review, covering the years 1979 - 1999, found 527 potentially relevant files the department had kept and a further 114 that were either missing, destroyed or "not found".